Vitamin D3 5000IE - GN Laboratories

 The minimum purchase order quantity for the product is 1

 Vitamin D is a key hormone for your health that is needed in your body for thousands of important processes and functions.
 A vitamin D deficiency can have many serious negative effects on your health and athletic performance, and even a less than optimal vitamin D intake can affect your performance and your well-being.
 If you often feel exhausted and powerless or are prone to colds and other infections, these may be the first signs of vitamin D deficiency.
-Particularly problematic for bodybuilders and athletes is the fact that a vitamin D deficiency can impair and lower the body's own testosterone production and this can affect your muscle strength and your muscle coordination!
+Particularly problematic for bodybuilders and athletes is the fact that a vitamin D deficiency can impair and lower the body's own production of muscle building hormones and this can affect your muscle strength and your muscle coordination!
 If you combine this with the fact that scientific recent research has shown that nearly 60% of all people suffer from a serious vitamin D deficiency, we probably caught your attention.
 And these 60% are only people with a serious deficiency.
 Not included are those whose vitamin D levels are in the lower normal, but not in the optimal range.
 These people can also benefit noticeably from a vitamin D supplementation, as many of the beneficial effects of vitamin D increase in direct proportion with the vitamin D levels in your body.

 These numbers are not surprising, since especially in winter, when our body produces virtually no vitamin D due to less exposure to sunlight, our food can only cover 10 to 20% of our vitamin D requirement.
-For the non-athletes among you, who are not so concerned about testosterone and muscle power, should be noted that getting enough vitamin D can reduce the general cancer risk by 15% and the risk of death from a heart attack by more than 80%.
+For the non-athletes among you, who are not so concerned about muscle building hormones and muscle power, should be noted that getting enough vitamin D can reduce the general cancer risk by 15% and the risk of death from a heart attack by more than 80%.

 The above sounds like pretty bad news.
 But now to the good news: a sufficient supply of vitamin D is dirt cheap and easy.
 Since vitamin D can be well stored in your body, one capsule of GN Laboratories Vitamin D3 5,000 per week is enough to meet your vitamin D needs.
 And one bottle of GN Laboratories Vitamin D3 5,000 will last for 60 weeks - more than a year.
-If you lack vitamin D - and the probability is at least 60% - there is probably no more cost-effective way to significantly increase testosterone levels in men, improve your performance and well-being, and improve your immune function - not to mention a reduced risk of dying of cancer or heart attack.
+If you lack vitamin D - and the probability is at least 60% - there is probably no more cost-effective way to significantly increase levels of muscle building hormones in men, improve your performance and well-being, and improve your immune function - not to mention a reduced risk of dying of cancer or heart attack.